 Rewards feel good.
 When we plan or deliver a reward, we get a shot of the neurochemical dopamine – and that is the hormone that triggers us to stay motivated and focused on a goal.

-One study on super motivated people found that the big difference between their brain and that of people who were less motivated to do something was dopamine levels and where they were stored.
+One study on super-motivated people found that the big difference between their brains and that of people who were less motivated to do something was dopamine levels and where they were stored.
 Those motivated to do things had more dopamine in the parts of their brain that spur us into action.

 That motivation keeps you focused on your weight loss journey.